threefoldfoundation/www_threefold_io/content/newsroom/qsfs_demo/index.md

 <br/>

-Watch the demo [here](https://youtu.be/Ho4HJh0DtxM) with timestamps for easy navigation, and leave your feedback of questions [here] (https://forum.threefold.io/t/watch-quantum-safe-filesystem-with-pulumi-deployer/4567).
+Watch the demo [here](https://youtu.be/Ho4HJh0DtxM) with timestamps for easy navigation, and leave your feedback of questions [here](https://forum.threefold.io/t/watch-quantum-safe-filesystem-with-pulumi-deployer/4567).